Get to know top consultancies, and stay up to date on current career events and job offers.

 2.2.4 Compensation

-You’ll often read that your financial compensation should not be the primary decision factor to choose your firm, however I completely understand that particularly early in your career you finally want to start making a good income after a long period of investing time, effort and money into your education – especially if you might have accumulated debt like student loans during that time.
+You’ll often read that your salary should not be the primary decision factor to choose your firm, however I completely understand that particularly early in your career you finally want to start making a good income after a long period of investing time, effort and money into your education – especially if you might have accumulated debt like student loans during that time.
 While I agree that it should not be the primary factor of your decision, it might be more or less important for you specifically, given your overall financial situation.

 2.2.5 Other Perks